-11.10.2.1.2 Traditional Recurve (barebow)
+11.10.3.4 Longbow Division.

-A bow of any type provided it subscribes to the accepted principle and meaning of the bow used in target archery, e.g. an instrument consisting of a handle (grip), riser, (no shoot-through styles are permitted) and two flexible limbs each ending in a tip with a string nock.
+- 11.10.3.1 For the Barebow Division the following items are permitted: - 11.10.3.1.1 A bow of any type provided it subscribes to the accepted principle and meaning of the bow used in target archery, e.g. an instrument consisting of a handle (grip), riser (no shoot-through styles are permitted), and two flexible limbs each ending in a tip with a string nock.

 The bow is braced for use with a single string attached directly between the two string nocks, and in operation it is held in one hand by its handle (grip) and while the fingers of the other hand, draw, hold back and release the string.

-Multi-coloured risers, and trademarks located on the inside of the upper limb are permitted.
+11.10.3.1.1.1 Multi-colored bow risers, and trademarks located on the inside of the upper and lower limb are permitted.

-The bow as described above must be bare, except for the arrow rest and free from protrusions, sightmarks, marks or blemishes or laminated pieces (within the bow window area) which could be of use in aiming The un-braced bow complete with permitted accessories must be capable of passing through a hole or ring of 12.2 cm.
-Inside diameter ± 0.5 mm.
+The bow as described above must be bare except for the arrow rest and free from protrusions, sight marks, marks or blemishes or laminated pieces (within the bow window area) which could be of use in aiming.
+The unbraced bow complete with permitted accessories must be capable of passing through a hole or ring with a 12.2 cm. inside diameter +/- 0.5mm.